 The first leg of Tenby to Saundersfoot you will pass the beaches of Tenby North, Water Winch, Monkstone and the Glen beach, Start at Tenby Harbour and finish at Saundersfoot Harbour.
 Approx. 4 miles (6KM).
 The second leg from Saundersfoot to Amroth is a straight route along the old tramway which takes in small tunnels leading to Coppit Hall beach and another into Wisemans Bridge.
 The route is approx 2.5 miles (4KM) one way.

 Don't forget the walks away from the Coastal path!

 Daugleddua Estuary along the Cleddua river in and around the villages of Llangwm, Lawreny, Cresswell and Coedcanlas.

 Other leaflets are produced by SPARC (01834 860965) are

 - Landersker Borderlands

 - Ritec Walk

 - Narberth Country Walks.

-(I can not confirm if these are stil readily available or indeed have been updated.)
+(I can not confirm if these are still readily available or indeed have been updated.)

 We shall shortly be adding information about the Pembrokeshire Greenway's Project.
-It suggests routes for walkers organised ramblers, cyclists or longer holidays which link with public transport.For futher information on this project please contact:01437 764551 ext 5227.
+It suggests routes for walkers organised ramblers, cyclists or longer holidays which link with public transport.For further information on this project please contact 01437 764551 ext 5227.